 Automated regression testing is a cornerstone for maintaining a high standard of quality in software development.
-Learn how to implement this crucial practice in this article, from defining objectives selecting the right tools to interpret results, and fine-tuning your strategy.
+Are you eager to learn how to automate regression testing?
+Find it out in this article.

 Selection of Test Cases for Regression: How to Choose the Right Tests for Automation